 - No annual fee

-The Citi Double Cash Card is a great beginner card for those looking to get started in the credit card points world.
+The card is a great beginner card for those looking to get started in the credit card points world.

 Though the card only earns cash-back that can be applied as statement credit, there are no other drawbacks to owning the card (no annual fee, etc.).